kisman2000/kevin/README.md

 # How it works?

-The main problem with any standard event system is timing of event posting.
+The main problem with any standard event system is timing of event posting

-There are 2 reasons of this problem.
+There are 2 reasons of this problem

-The first reason is time for finding collection of listeners for some posted event.
+The first reason is timing for finding collection of listeners for some posted event

-The second reason is time for iterating and invoking every listener from this collection.
+The second reason is timing for iterating and invoking every listener from this collection

-Solution to the first problem is binding collection as static thing directly to class of event.
+Solution to the first problem is binding collection as static thing directly to class of event

-Solution to the second problem is combining lambdas of listeners from the collection into one, but it may cause long timing for subscribing/unsubscribing listeners, but we dont case okay?
+Solution to the second problem is combining lambdas of listeners from the collection into one, but it may cause long timing for subscribing/unsubscribing listeners, but we dont care okay?

 # Examples